 In 2010 I was also chosen by the Rotary District 2060 to take part of the Group Study Exchange program of Rotary International in California, a unique opportunity for cultural and professional exchange for people between 25 and 40 years, in the early stages of their careers.

 For two consecutive years from 2007 to 2008 instead I won with the Club of Montebelluna and the Venice-Mestre one the ERIC Twin Club Awards, the European prize for Best International Twinning, sponsored by Rotaract International.

-Since 2012 I’m a volunteer of Caritas in Treviso, as an operator of the “Penelope project”, with the aim of helping entrepreneurs that have financial, legal and management troubles.
+From 2012 to 2017 I’ve been a volunteer of Caritas in Treviso, as an operator of the “Penelope project”, with the aim of helping entrepreneurs that have financial, legal and management troubles.